vertica/ddR/README.md

 SparkR.
 This package is an outcome of feedback and collaboration across different companies and R-core members!

+Through funding provided by the [R-consortium](https://www.r-consortium.org/projects) this package is under active development for the summer of 2016.
+Check out the [mailing list](https://groups.google.com/forum/#!forum/ddr-devel) to see the latest discussions.

 'ddR' is an API, and includes a default execution engine, to express and execute distributed applications.
 Users can declare distributed